sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 GM has rules for this, see the GM Guide.

-## Harm
+## Fourth Phase: Harm

 Think of that boxing match again.
 If Stamina represents dancing, ducking, and dodging, then Harm represents landing a blow.
 These rules are also for representing mental strain that is so significant that the negative effects last for a while.

-### Harm Rules for a One-Shot Campaign
+### Receiving Harm in a One-Shot Campaign

-When you are instructed to take a Harm token, you may absorb it using any relevant move cards and item cards, otherwise:
+When you are instructed to take a Harm token:

  * **If you already have 2 Harm tokens on your Exhaustion pile**:
    - the character is incapacitated